Dawn H. Beam: Personal

 Beam makes her home in Sumrall.
 She is a member of Sumrall United Methodist Church in Lamar County.
 She is married to Dr. Stephen Beam.
 They have five children.

-Her sister is currently serving a prison sentence for multiple federal counts of fraud, mail fraud and money laundering after admitting to swindling veterans and the elderly out of more than $2 million.
+As of 2016, her sister is serving a prison sentence for multiple federal counts of fraud, mail fraud and money laundering after admitting to swindling veterans and the elderly out of more than $2 million.

+Currently, Dawn Beam is retired Supreme Court Justice Judge and has re-opened her law firm, Beam law Firm, in her home town of Sumrall, MS.